G2P-Connect/common/README.md

 There are many point solutions, especially within the Digital Public Goods (DPG) space that can be used to combine and provide an integrated G2P stack.

-> ### This is a joint initiative to create an integrated G2P stack technology blueprint, a plug-n-play architecture, a set of integration specifications, and provide an integration sandbox for various component providers to join the effort adhering to the blueprint and specifications.
-Entire work is a DPG and is available under an open source license.
+> ### This is an open source joint initiative to offer an integrated G2P stack technology blueprint via a plug-n-play architecture, a set of integration specifications, and an integration sandbox for various component/DPG providers to join the effort adhering to the blueprint and specifications to offer a well architected, well documented, and pre-integrated G2P solution stack.

 All of you are most welcome to join the initiatve, read [documentation](https://github.com/G2P-Unboxed/common/tree/main/docs), [collaborate](https://github.com/G2P-Unboxed/.github/discussions), leverage, and [contribute](https://github.com/G2P-Unboxed/.github/blob/main/CONTRIBUTING.md) towards this effort!